Developer Guide

 Model

-of wanderlust is much more complex than AB3.
+The Model of wanderlust is much more complex than AB3.
 In AB3, the model is only in charge of the Person class, which takes in simple attributes

 relating to Person objects.